rkapsi/gibson/README.md

 ## Riak

 We use [Riak](http://basho.com/products/riak-overview) to store the logging information.
-Any `Key-Value` store or other type storage system should be sufficient though as long as it does what we need.
+Any `Key-Value` store or other type storage system should be sufficient as long as it does what we need.
 Riak seems to be a pretty good fit.
 There are no special nodes, it does `Map-Reduce`, it scales simply by adding (or removing) nodes from a cluster.

 ## Gradle